Trade Show Follow-up Challenges:

 To dramatically increase success rates, a post-show cadence (a series of steps to reach the prospect) should be done immediately after the trade show or event and be consistent.

-Most importantly, sales outreach must be personal.
+- Most importantly, the outreach must be personal.
 Genetic follow-up is a sure way of alienating a prospect.

-Each contact requires a salesperson to understand the prospect, so they can ascertain the value a solution provides to them, their department, and the organization as a whole.
-Many companies struggle with this due to the lack of internal sales resources.
+- Each contact requires personal outreach to understand the prospect, so they can ascertain the value a solution provides to them, their department, and the organization as a whole.
+Many companies struggle with this due to the lack of internal resources.

-Sales Development Representatives are a proven inside team specializing in top-of-funnel activity, providing the right mix of research, on-target messaging, and sustained outbound actions to increase engagement.
+- Market Development Representatives (MDRs) are a proven inside team specializing in top-of-funnel activity, providing the right mix of research, on-target messaging, and sustained outbound actions to increase engagement.

-The SDR aims to qualify the prospect to either send them back into a nurturing campaign or move them forward in the sales funnel.
+- The Market Development Representatives (MDRs) aim to qualify Marketing Qualified Leads (MQLs) to either send them back into a nurturing campaign or move them forward as Sales Qualified Leads (SQLs).

-Wave Representatives created a subscription-based service that provides dedicated Sales Development Representatives for a fraction of the cost of hiring them in-house.
+- Wave Representatives created a subscription-based service that provides dedicated Market Development Representatives for a fraction of the cost of hiring them in-house.
 Each team member is under the client’s brand and remains dedicated to the account during the subscription.

 Why WaveOutbound Succeeds Where In-House Fails?

-Often inside sales teams focus on account management or channel partner enablement and lack the training and resources needed to be successful.
+- Often inside sales teams focus on account management or channel partner business and lack the training and resources needed to be successful.

 Increasing Engagement = Increasing Revenue.